+Net cash provided by operating activities during the year ended December 31, 2022, consisted of net loss of \$1,377.3 million adjusted for certain non-cash items, including depreciation and amortization of \$233.1 million, impairment of goodwill of \$1,367.5 million, impairment of indefinite-lived intangible assets of \$205.0 million, and effects of changes in working capital.
 Net cash provided by operating activities during the year ended December 31, 2021, consisted of net income of \$54.6 million adjusted for certain non-cash items, including depreciation and amortization of \$240.0 million and effects of changes in working capital.
-Net cash provided by operating activities for the year ended December 31, 2020 consisted of net loss of \$175.1 million adjusted for certain non-cash items, including depreciation and amortization of \$238.6 million and effects of changes in working capital.
-The decrease in cash provided by operating activities during the year ended December 31, 2021 relative to the same period in 2020 was primarily due to the increased need for working capital due to growth in revenues which continue to recover from the COVID-19 pandemic, combined with the payment during the year ended December 31, 2021 of a portion of our deferred Social Security taxes.
+The decrease in cash provided by operating activities during the year ended December 31, 2021 relative to the same period in 2020 was primarily due to the increased need for working capital due to growth in revenues which continue to recover from the COVID-19 pandemic, combined with the payment during the year ended December 31, 2022 of a portion of our deferred Social Security taxes from the Coronavirus Aid, Relief, and Economic Security Act in 2020.